 North Walsham is steeped in history dating back to Anglo-Saxon times.
-Close to the Broads National Park and north Norfolk coast, and surrounded by scenic countryside, North Walsham is an ideal holiday base to explore north Norfolk.
+It is the largest town in north Norfolk and is close to the Broads National Park and coast.
+Surrounded by scenic countryside, North Walsham is an ideal holiday base to explore north Norfolk.

 The market place houses a 16th century cross with clock, the focal point of the town, which was built to collect rent from the market traders.
 Today, a market runs on Thursdays and the rest of the town has plenty of shops, eateries, places to stay and historical buildings including Paston College where Horatio Nelson, spent his school days between 1768 and 1771.

-For Nelson enthusiasts, you can visit Nelson’s birthplace, Burnham Thorpe, about an hour away from North Walsham.
+For Nelson enthusiasts, you can also visit Nelson’s birthplace, Burnham Thorpe, about an hour away from North Walsham.
 A stroll around the village reveals the site of the Parsonage where Nelson was born (which was knocked down in 1803) and raised before going to sea at the tender age of 12.
 You will also find All Saint’s Church where Nelson's father Edmund was rector and Nelson’s local pub, The Lord Nelson, known at the time as the Plough Inn.
+Find out more about Nelson here.

 Explore North Walsham